eclipse/packages/charts/ditto/README.md

 ### Troubleshooting

-If you experience high resource consumption (either CPU or RAM or both), you can limit the resource usage by specifing resource limits.
+If you experience high resource consumption (either CPU or RAM or both), you can limit the resource usage by specifying resource limits.
 This can be done individually for each single component.
-Here is an example how to limit CPU to 0.25 Cores and RAM to 512MiB for the `connectivity` service:
+Here is an example how to limit CPU to 0.25 Cores and RAM to 512 MiB for the `connectivity` service:

 ```bash
 helm upgrade eclipse-ditto . --install --set connectivity.resources.limits.cpu=0.25 --set connectivity.resources.limits.memory=512Mi